surahic/crypto_referrals/README.md

 sure, Support helps those who help themselves...

 ### Disclaimer
 This site does not purport to offer financial advice or investment guidance.
-Do your own research and due diligence.
+Please do your own research and due diligence.